wernsey/chip8/README.md

 * [x] I should consider a `text "hello"` directive in the assembler, that places a null terminated string in the bytecode.
 Users might be able to display the text at some point if you have the right sprites; [Octo][] does it.
-* [ ] Allow for some hooks in the library to let the `SYS nnn` (`0nnn`) instructions break out into the environment outside.
-It might be neat if you embed a CHIP-8 interpreter in another program and call out to it as a sort of scripting language.
+* [x] Allow for some hooks in the library to let the `SYS nnn` (`0nnn`) instructions break out into the environment outside.
+      * It's meant as a bit of a joke, might be neat if you embed a CHIP-8 interpreter in another program and call out to it as a sort of scripting language.
+* [ ] Fix the assembler that doesn't do any bounds checks on `stepper->token`
 * [ ] Breakpoints in the debugger
 * [ ] ~~A `.map` file output by the assembler...~~